Angry Chinese take to US embassy social media account to speak out about plummeting stock market - ExBulletin

 Angry Chinese take to US embassy social media account to speak out about plummeting stock market

-Hong Kong (CNN) — Tens of thousands of people in China gather in an unusual location to express their outrage over the continued collapse on the country's stock market.
+Tens of thousands of people in China are gathering in an unusual location to express their outrage over the continued collapse of the country's stock market.

 They posted comments on a Chinese-language social media account of the U.S. Embassy in Beijing, expressing anger and frustration over the market rout.

-Note: Editor's note: Sign up for CNN's Meanwhile in China newsletter, which explores what you need to know about the country's rise and its impact on the world.